auth0/auth0.js/README.md

 ## Develop

-Run `npm run dev` and point your browser to `http://localhost:9999/` to run the test suite.
+Run `grunt dev` and point your browser to `http://localhost:9999/` to run the test suite.

+Run `grunt test` if you have PhantomJS installed.

+Do you have issues in some browser?
+Ask us guidance to test in multiple browsers!

 ## Browser Compatibility

-We are using [BrowserStack](http://browserstack.com) and [Travis-CI](http://travis-ci.org) to run the test suite on multiple browsers on every push.
+We are using [BrowserStack](http://browserstack.com) and our own CI server to run the test suite on multiple browsers on every push.

 ## License